Comparison for semi-continuous viscosity solutions for second order PDEs on the Wasserstein space: Applications

 In particular, suppose that there are $K$ actions.
 At each round $t$, the forecaster chooses an action $I_t \in [K] := \{1, 2, \cdots, K\}$, and the adversary chooses a set of winning actions $J_t \subset [K]$.
 The total gain of the forecaster $G_t$ and the total gain of $G^i_t$ of action $i$ evolve as

-The goal of the forecaster is to design a robust strategy that performs as well as the best constant strategy under any adversarial environment, i.e., to minimize $\max_{Adversary} \E[\max_i (G^i_t - G_t)]$.
+The goal of the forecaster is to design a robust strategy that performs as well as the best constant strategy under any adversarial environment, i.e., to minimize $\max_{Adversary} \E[\max_i (G^i_t - G_t)]$, where \textit{Adversary} denotes the set of all possible adversarial environments.
 Both the forecaster and the adversary are allowed to adopt randomized strategies.
 At each round, they decide on distribution $b_t \in \Pc([K])$ of $I_t$ and $a_t \in \Pc(\{0,1\}^K)$ of $J_t$ respectively.

 Let us now describe information observed by the forecaster and his/her admissible strategies in the partial information problem.
 At initial time $t = 0$, both the adversary and the forecaster get informed of the distribution $m_0$ of $(G^1_0 - G_0,G^2_0 - G_0, \cdots, G^K_0 - G_0)$.
 For any $t \ge 0$, we use the random variable $Y_t$ to indicate whether the forecaster makes a good decision or not, where